Researcher Support Services

 What’s in it?

-Visible Body’s Human Anatomy Atlas is a digital collection of anatomy, physiology, and pathology visualizations and animations.
-The atlas includes comprehensive male and female 3D gross anatomy models, selected micro-anatomy of tissues and organs, cadaver slices and diagnostic images that are paired with 3D cross-sections, and interactive animations of all systems such as muscles and bones.
+Visible Body Human Anatomy Atlas is a digital collection of anatomy, physiology, and pathology visualizations and animations.
+The atlas includes comprehensive male and female 3D anatomy models, selected micro-anatomy of tissues and organs, cadaver slices and diagnostic images that are paired with 3D cross-sections, and interactive animations of all systems such as muscles and bones as well as quizzes and lab activities.
+The Atlas can be explored through regions, systems, cross-sections and muscle actions.
+The Atlas is an app available for download on your personal computer or smart device!

 Why should you use it?